BenWiederhake/judecca/README.md

 # judecca

+"judecca" is an esoteric "programming language" designed to be cryptographically difficult.

-> Even worse than Malbolge.
+Even worse than Malbolge.
 When "[Oh no](https://github.com/BenWiederhake/ohno/)" just doesn't cover it.

 "Judecca" is the innermost [circle of Hell](https://en.wikipedia.org/wiki/Inferno_(Dante)#Ninth_Circle_(Treachery)), according to Dante.
 This makes it even more awful than [Malbolge](https://esolangs.org/wiki/Malbolge).